imliam/Lua-Collections/README.md

 <a name="method-filter"></a>
 ### `filter([callback])`

 **Description:** Filters the collection using the given callback, keeping only items that pass a truth test.
 If no callback is supplied, any "falsey" values will be removed.
+The items in the resulting collection retain their original keys

 **Returns:** `Collection`